sixhobbits/coding-with-replit/manuscript/19-introduction-to-machine-learning-with-python-and-repl-it.md

 fig.savefig('tree.png')
 ```

 In the left-hand pane, you should see a file called 'tree.png'.
-If you open it, your tree graph should looks as follows:
+If you open it, your tree graph should look as follows:

 ![A visualised decision tree](resources/decision_tree.png)